MetPX/sarracenia/doc/Prog.rst

 Readers of this manual should be comfortable with light scripting in python version 3.
 Sarracenia includes a number of points where processing can be customized by small snippets of user provided code, known as plugins.
-The plugins themselves are expected to be rather concise, and an elementary knowledge of python should suffice to build new plugins in an essentially copy/paste manner, with many samples being available to read.
-For some examples of how plugin processing might be of interest to users see the Ideas below:
+The plugins themselves are expected to be concise, and an elementary knowledge of python should suffice to build new plugins in a copy/paste manner, with many samples being available to read.

 Plugin Script Ideas